-Drama is the fundamental storytelling building block that most scripted shows on television use, so it is fitting that the first television drama is an adaptation of a play.
-“The Man with the Flower in His Mouth” was originally written by Italian playwright Luigi Pirandello in 1922, but it was used in 1930 by the British Broadcasting Corporation for an experiment.
-Using only three characters and with a short length of half an hour, the experiment was considered a success, paving the way for future scripted television.
+Drama is the fundamental storytelling building block of most scripted TV shows, so it's fitting the first television drama was an adaptation of a play.
+In 1922 Italian playwright Luigi Pirandello wrote "The Man with the Flower in His Mouth."
+The British Broadcasting Corporation used it in 1930 for an experiment, considered a success.
+It used only three characters and a short half an hour, but it paved the way for future scripted television.

 1936: First live sports broadcast

 The 1936 Summer Olympics in Berlin made many strides to modernize the Olympics.
-It was not only the first Olympic Games to be broadcast on television, but the first live televised sporting event in the world.
-More than 70 hours of coverage were broadcasted to special rooms throughout Berlin.
-Three years later, the United States would have its first local televised sporting event: a college baseball game between the Columbia Lions and Princeton Tigers.
+It was not only the first Olympic Games to broadcast on TV, but the first live televised sporting event in the world.
+More than 70 hours of it was broadcast to special rooms throughout Berlin.
+The U.S. held its first local televised sporting event three years later: a college baseball game between the Columbia Lions and Princeton Tigers.

 1940: First televised religious service

-Long before the televangelists came about, standard religious services were broadcasted for the public.
-The Protestant Easter Services March 24, 1940, were the first religious service to be aired, on NBC in New York.
-Just an hour later, the Roman Catholic Easter Services were also televised.
+Before people were familiar with televangelists, standard religious services were broadcast to the public.
+On March 24, 1940, The Protestant Easter Services became the first religious service to air on NBC in New York, followed by the Roman Catholic Easter Services an hour later.

 1941: First televised commercial

-Watch company Bulova is responsible for the first television commercial, advertising their watches on July 1, 1941, the first day on which commercial advertising was allowed on television.
-The commercial, which aired during a Brooklyn Dodgers and Philadelphia Phillies game, cost between what was then $4 and $9 and touted the phrase “Bulova.”
-Of course, television ads and commercials are an essential part of the television ecosystem to this day.
+Watch company Bulova is responsible for the first television commercial, advertising their watches on July 1, 1941, the first day commercial advertising was allowed on television.
+The commercial, which aired during a Brooklyn Dodgers and Philadelphia Phillies game, cost between what was then $4 and $9 and touted the phrase "Bulova."
+Television ads and commercials have become an essential part of the television ecosystem.

 1944: First original musical

-The early days of television were full of experimentation with a variety of formats, with one of the most prominent ones being that of the musical.
-“The Boys from Boise” is thought to be the first one of these, airing Sept.
+The early days of television were full of experimentation with various formats, with one of the most prominent ones being that of the musical.
+"The Boys from Boise" is thought to be the first one, airing Sept.
 28, 1944, on the New York DuMont station.
-With a cast of 20 and a budget of $10,000, “The Boys from Boise” was an ambitious production, but still significant; recent years have brought a revival of televised musicals.
+With a cast of 20 and a budget of $10,000, "The Boys from Boise" was an ambitious production but still significant; recent years have brought a revival of televised musicals.

 1947: First televised children's show

-Not too many television shows can claim to be the first created for children, but some early innovators include puppet shows “Kukla, Fran and Ollie,” “Howdy Doody,” and “Captain Kangaroo.”
-These shows would feature friendly hosts, casts of colorful characters and props, making way for future shows such as “Sesame Street” and fare from the likes of Disney and Nickelodeon.
+Early innovators such as puppet shows "Kukla, Fran and Ollie," "Howdy Doody," and "Captain Kangaroo" were among the first television programs created for children.
+These shows would feature friendly hosts, and casts of colorful characters and props, making way for future shows such as "Sesame Street" and fare from the likes of Disney and Nickelodeon.

 1947: First marriage bed

-It certainly wouldn’t be looked down on today, but depicting a couple sharing a bed together was a television taboo.
-While “Mary Kay and Johnny,” the first sitcom broadcast on network television had the eponymous married couple share a bed in 1947, it would take until the 1960s for other mainstream television shows to do the same.
+It may be more common today to see a couple on TV sharing a bed, but in the 1940s, it was taboo.
+While "Mary Kay and Johnny," the first sitcom broadcast on network television, had the eponymous married couple share a bed, it would take until the 1960s for other mainstream TV shows to do the same.

 1947: First evening news show